 If you were going to school in the 1870’s, would you go to Central School?
 No!

-Worster’s River can be seen today from a small bridge where it runs under Route 236 between South Berwick and Berwick.
+Worster’s River was seen in the early 2000s from a small bridge where it runs under Route 236 between South Berwick and Berwick.

 Worster Brook flows into the nearby Salmon Falls River.
 During the conflict between English settlers and Native Americans known as King Williams War in 1689/90, the brook became the scene of a skirmish following an attack on the settlements of Salmon Falls, Quamphegan and Newichawannock, now in South Berwick.
 Settlers whose family members had been taken captive made an unsuccessful effort to recover the hostages before they were taken to Canada.